-Pulse shape discrimination~(PSD), which distinguishes between $\beta/\gamma$ and $\alpha/n^0$ based on the decay time of the LS, is a popular technique for particle identification~(PID).
-To identify the difference in decay time from the waveform, a PSD parameter is defined as the ratio of two variables, $Q_\mathrm{tail}$ and $Q_\mathrm{total}$,
+Pulse shape discrimination~(PSD), which distinguishes between $\beta/\gamma$ and $\alpha/n^0$ based on the decay time of the liquid, is a popular technique for particle identification~(PID).
+To identify the difference in decay time from a waveform, a PSD parameter is defined as the ratio of $Q_\mathrm{tail}$ to $Q_\mathrm{total}$,

-where $t_c$ is the range of summation for $Q_\mathrm{tail}$, while $t_E$ and $q_i$ are the end time bin and the charge of $i^\mathrm{th}$ bin in the waveform, respectively.
+where $t_c$ is the range of summation for $Q_\mathrm{tail}$, while $t_E$ and $q_i$ represents the end time bin and the charge of $i^\mathrm{th}$ bin of the waveform, respectively.
 Figure~\ref{fig:psdA}~(a) shows the distribution of PSD parameter when $t_c$ is 30\,ns.
-One can see the $\beta/\gamma$ events distributed from 0.07 to 0.12 while $\alpha/n^0$ events are distributed from 0.14 to 0.18.
+One can see the $\beta/\gamma$ events are distributed from 0.07 to 0.12 while $\alpha/n^0$ events are distributed from 0.14 to 0.18.
 The decay time of $\beta/\gamma$ events is relatively short, and thus appear in the lower range of PSD parameter, while $\alpha/n^0$ is distributed in the higher range.

-Each distribution was modeled as a Gaussian distribution through fitting, and the $\beta/\gamma$ and $\alpha/n^0$ distributions are colored blue and red, respectively, in the figure.
-The discriminative power of the PSD parameter can be quantified by the figure of merit~(FoM), which is defined as follows,
+The data regions are fitted with models based on Gaussian functions for the $\beta/\gamma$ and $\alpha/n^0$ separately.
+Using the resulting fit parameters, the discriminative power of PSD is quantified by the figure of merit~(FoM), which is defined as follows,

-where $\mu$ and $\sigma$ are the mean and standard deviation of the Gaussian functions, respectively.
-Since the FoM depends on the $t_c$, for optimization we scan the FoM by varying the $t_c$ within 5 to 30 time bins, corresponding to 10 to 60\,ns.
-Figure~\ref{fig:psdA}~(b) shows the scan results of the FoM as $t_c$ varies.
+where $\mu$ and $\sigma$ are the mean and standard deviation of the best-fit, respectively.
+Since the FoM depends on the $t_c$, we optimize the FoM by varying the $t_c$ from 10 to 60\,ns.
+Figure~\ref{fig:psdA}~(b) shows the scan results of the FoM as a function of $t_c$.
 We determined $t_c$ to be 30\,ns with the largest FoM value.